dominikkwiecien/User-Journey-Analysis-From-Registration-to-First-Payment/README.md

 ## Conclusion

 This project showcases a deep dive into the user journey from registration to first payment, providing valuable insights into conversion rates and the effectiveness of the user onboarding process.
 The use of advanced Tableau features enhances the clarity and impact of the visualizations, making this a powerful tool for understanding user behavior.

-## Acknowledgments

-- Special thanks to the authors of the dataset for providing the raw data used in this analysis.
-- Kudos to the Tableau community for inspiring advanced chart techniques that were applied in this project.